This is a multi-part message in MIME format.

 FOOTING AT key-field P-BACK

-Finally, I removed the PAGE HEADING statement and replaced it with a PAGE HEADING AT page-break-num.
+PAGE HEADING AT page-break-num.
 This solved all of the problems.
-The final code is as follows:

 ACCESS file2